Undergraduate Policies and Procedures

 - The student’s cumulative GPA and number of credit hours successfully completed by the student in previous semesters.

-- The possibility of another suspension or dismissal if the student is allowed an override (see the University Catalog, section A.P.5.2.3).
+- The possibility of another suspension or dismissal if the student is allowed an exception to policy (see the University Catalog, section A.P.5.2.3).

-- Agreement to participate and complete the Academic Success Program with the CEHD Advising and Retention Coordinator.
+- Agreement to participate and complete the Academic Success Program with the CEHD Student Academic Success Coordinator.

 - Willingness to consult with Learning Services and complete the Academic Skills Certificate Program.